-The Pine Barrens are part of New Jersey’s Pinelands National Reserve, which covers seven counties worth of New Jersey, totaling a whopping 1.1 million acres.
+The Pine Barrens is part of New Jersey’s Pinelands National Reserve, which covers seven counties worth of New Jersey, totaling a whopping 1.1 million acres.
 Known for its mystical presence in the state, local folklore including legends and fables is part of the community fabric.
 Pinelands reserve is also home to many rare plant and animal species and contains the Kirkwood-Cohansey aquifer system, which is estimated to have 17 trillion gallons of water.

 Some 26 miles west of New York City’s Times Square lies New Jersey’s Great Swamp.
-At roughly 12 square miles, this treasured wildlife zone offers a visitors center, wildlife tours which include local species in their natural habitats, and vantage points to watch various native species of birds.
+At roughly 12 square miles, this treasured wildlife zone offers a visitors center, wildlife tours that include local species in their natural habitats, and vantage points to watch various native species of birds.
 The Great Swamp also has a significant stretch of designated hiking trails.

 New Hampshire: White Mountains

-As part of the Appalachian Mountains, the White Mountains cover nearly one-fourth of the land mass contained within the state of New Hampshire and it also extends into Maine.
-All-told, there are 17 attractions for visitors, spanning from hiking trails to amusement parks, but for nature seekers, there is plenty to do within that list.
+As part of the Appalachian Mountains, the White Mountains cover nearly one-fourth of the landmass contained within the state of New Hampshire and it also extends into Maine.
+All told, there are 17 attractions for visitors, spanning from hiking trails to amusement parks, but for nature seekers, there is plenty to do within that list.
 For an unforgettable view, there is Cannon Mountain, an 80-person aerial tramway that goes 4,100 feet up the summit and offers views of the mountains, into Maine, Vermont, and into Canada.
-Hikers can take a self-guided tour of the two mile long Flume Gorge, or walk along the wooden boardwalk trail that includes views of jagged rock walls, waterfalls and glacial boulder caves.
+Hikers can take a self-guided tour of the two-mile-long Flume Gorge, or walk along the wooden boardwalk trail that includes views of jagged rock walls, waterfalls, and glacial boulder caves.

 Michigan: Upper Peninsula

 The Upper Peninsula also offers up Copper Harbor, which offers views of Lake Superior, nature hikes, and gorgeous sunsets.
-Mountaineers are also sure to enjoy this one, which has its 60,000 acre Porcupine Mountains Wilderness State Park at the ready.
+Mountaineers are also sure to enjoy this one, which has its 60,000 acres Porcupine Mountains Wilderness State Park at the ready.
 With over 90 miles of trails for hiking, visitors are sure to be pleased.

 Alaska: The Final Frontier

 Although Star Trek thought outer space was worthy of the “Final Frontier” moniker, it turns out Alaska isn’t far behind on the final frontier forefront.
-The modern day Alaskan Final Frontier — made famous on the Discovery Channel — this treasured family homestead traces its roots back to the 1940s when Yule Kilcher and his wife Ruth were granted 160 acres of land by the state and raised their eight children there.
+The modern-day Alaskan Final Frontier — made famous on the Discovery Channel — this treasured family homestead traces its roots back to the 1940s when Yule Kilcher and his wife Ruth were granted 160 acres of land by the state and raised their eight children there.